openssl/openssl/INSTALL.md

 Along with a short description of the bug, please provide the complete configure command line and the relevant output including the error message.

-Note: To make the output readable, pleace add a 'code fence' (three backquotes ` ``` ` on a separate line) before and after your output:
+Note: To make the output readable, please add a 'code fence' (three backquotes ` ``` ` on a separate line) before and after your output:

      ```